 (2) On and after transition day, the act or omission is to be taken to have been done or omitted by, to or in respect of a relevant successor so far as the act or omission relates to the relevant successor’s functions.

-[Section 53 inserted by No. 3 of 2015 s.
+[Section 53 inserted: No. 3 of 2015 s.
 13.]

 54. Agreements, instruments, proceedings and remedies generally